Corporate Management and Reporting

 The Program Alignment Architecture is an inventory of all Transport Canada programs.
 It demonstrates the relationships between programs and how their expected results are organized to help achieve the department's strategic outcomes and mandate.

 The PAA also provides a structure which shows how financial and non-financial performance information are associated.
-This structure is used in preparing annual reports to Parliament such as the Departmental Plan and the Departmental Performance Report.
+This structure is used in preparing annual reports to Parliament such as the Departmental Plan and the Departmental Results Report.

-To view Transport Canada’s PAA, please consult the Departmental Plan and Departmental Performance Report links below.
+To view Transport Canada’s PAA, please consult the Departmental Plan and Departmental Results Report links below.

 The Departmental Plan outlines the department's corporate direction including priorities, activities and associated resources for the next three fiscal years.

 Departmental Performance Report (DRR)

-The Departmental Performance Report describes the department’s performance against the priorities and objectives as listed in the previous DP.
+The Departmental Results Report describes the department’s performance against the priorities and objectives as listed in the previous DP.

 The Financial Statements account for the nature and extent of the departmental activities.
 The financial information included in the Departmental Performance Report is consistent with the financial statements.
 The Financial Statements are prepared by management using the Government's accounting policies, which are based on Canadian public sector accounting standards.
 Click here to consult the Financial Statements.